-The Torngat Archaeological Project (TAP) is the largest archaeological survey ever conducted in Labrador in terms of distance covered and number of sites found, ~450 km of coastline and just under 350 sites.
+The Torngat Archaeological Project (TAP) is the largest archaeological survey ever conducted in Labrador in terms of distance covered and the number of sites found, ~450 km of coastline and just under 350 sites.
 The survey was conducted by Dr. William Fitzhugh of the Smithsonian Institution in conjunction with Bryn Mawr College in 1977 & 1978 and stretched from around Nain to the Button Islands.
-Prior to the TAP there were about 130 known sites in the same area.
-The project was to investigate the culture history of the area as well as the environmental relationships and processes of culture change which have affected Inuit, Indian, and European settlement (Fitzhugh 1980).
+Prior to the TAP, there were about 130 known sites in the same area.
+The project was to investigate the cultural history of the area as well as the environmental relationships and processes of culture change which have affected Inuit, Indigenous, and European settlement (Fitzhugh 1980).

 At the ~350 sites there are:

 150 Inuit occupations

 Some of the more significant sites found include:

 Avayalik Island 1 (PDF): This is a major Dorset (early, middle and late) site with habitation structures and frozen middens that have excellent organic preservation.
 In fact, organic preservation is so good that a piece of muskox wool cordage found on the site is thought to show evidence of Dorset-Norse interaction.

 Ballybrack 11: A Maritime Archaic site dated to 7770 BP with evidence of a longhouse, hearths, red ochre stains and scatters of lithic debitage.